 - Bachelor of Science

-Molecular and cellular biology is a good major for students planning to go into graduate school for professional, medical or health programs.
-In addition, demand in this degree program itself is approximately three times the total labor market.
-The need for general, health and medical researchers, as well as for laboratory technologists and technicians.
-Nearly half of all positions are filled by candidates with 0-2 years of experience, although postings do indicate a preference for master’s and/or doctoral degrees.
+The Molecular and Cellular Biology major helps fill the need for general, health and medical researchers, as well as for laboratory technologists and technicians.
+Nearly half of all positions in the field are filled by candidates with two years or fewer of experience, although job postings do indicate a preference for master’s and/or doctoral degrees.